SmartlyDressedGames/Unturned-Docs/about/launch-options.rst

 **-NoDeferAssets**: Disable the deferring of loading vehicles and level objects until map load time, and instead load on startup.

+**-NoPreserveMissingObjects**: By default, the level editor keeps objects and foliage whose assets are missing.
+If this option is enabled, any missing assets are deleted instead.

 **-NoSteamTextFiltering**: Disable Steam text filter, and instead revert to the old naïve filter.

 **-NoWorkshopSubscriptions**: Disable loading of all Steam Workshop subscriptions.
 This can be helpful when troubleshooting issues.